jhumelsine/jhumelsine.github.io/_posts/2023-11-13-hexagonal-architecture-clean-architecture.md

 <img src="https://blog.cleancoder.com/uncle-bob/images/2012-08-13-the-clean-architecture/CleanArchitecture.jpg" alt="The Clean Architecture" title="Image Source: https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html" width = "60%" align="center" style="padding-right: 35px;">

 # Introduction
-This continues the [Hexagonal Architecture series](https://jhumelsine.github.io/2023/10/24/hexagonal-architecture-introduction.html) with how Hexagonal Architecture compares to Clean Architecture.
-The comparison and contrasts of understanding one helps to understand the other.
+This continues the [Hexagonal Architecture series](https://jhumelsine.github.io/2023/10/24/hexagonal-architecture-introduction.html) with how Hexagonal Architecture compares to and constrats with Clean Architecture.
+The comparison and contrasts of understanding one design helps to understand the other.

 I feel like I’ve mentioned Clean Architecture by Bob Martin almost as much as I’ve mentioned Hexagonal Architecture by Alistair Cockburn in the Hexagonal Architecture series so far.
 In this blog post, I will compare and contrast Hexagonal Architecture and Clean Architecture as I interpret them.
-My understanding may help those who are confused by the two versions as well.

 I encountered Clean Architecture first, and it led me to Hexagonal Architecture.
-I watched Bob Martin’s **Clean Architecture videos** via O’Reilly and I read his **Clean Architecture** book.
+I had watched Bob Martin’s **Clean Architecture videos** via O’Reilly and I read his **Clean Architecture** book.
 These resources are still available, but they can only be accessed via a subscription service or purchase.
 See the references at the bottom of this page.

-Fortunately, Martin blogs about Clean Architecture, and he’s presented it several times for different conferences.
+Fortunately, Martin blogs about Clean Architecture, and he has presented it several times at different conferences.
 He conveys most of the basics through these resources, which are freely available.
-These summarized resources take much less time to consume, and they tend to contain most of the important details.
+These summarized resources take much less time to consume than the paid videos or book, and they tend to contain most of the important details.

 # Basic Similarities and Differences
-The Hexagonal Architecture and Clean Architecture share the same basic design philosophy, along with the [Onion Architecture](https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/), that domain information should be cocooned in the design, with external dependencies pushed to the edges.
+The Hexagonal Architecture and Clean Architecture share the same basic design philosophy, along with the [Onion Architecture](https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/), that domain information should be cocooned within the design with external dependencies pushed to the design edges.
 Domain information should no depend upon the external dependencies The differences are mostly in details and terminology.

 Hexagonal Architecture focuses upon the structure of the design.
 Clean Architecture provides more detail and context.
 Hexagonal Architecture is syntax.
 Clean Architecture is semantics.
-Clean Architecture is an extension of Hexagonal Architecture.
+Hexagonal Architecture is about semantics.
+Clean Architecture is about behavior.
+In a sense, Clean Architecture conceptually extends Hexagonal Architecture.

 # Screaming Architecture
 Bob Martin often starts his Clean Architecture presentations with [Screaming Architecture](https://blog.cleancoder.com/uncle-bob/2011/09/30/Screaming-Architecture.html).
-Martin’s purports that the first thing one should notice with an architecture is what the application does and not how it’s built.
+Martin proposes that the first thing one should notice with an architecture is what the application does and not how it’s built.
 One’s first impression should be that the software is a finance, medical or social media application.
 It should not be that it’s developed on Ruby on Rails or Spring Boot.

 <img src="https://cdn2.picryl.com/photo/1910/12/31/american-school-building-standards-1910-14767265011-905b54-1024.jpg" alt="School Floorplan" title="Image Source: https://picryl.com/media/american-school-building-standards-1910-14767265011-905b54" width = "40%" align="right" style="padding-right: 35px;">

 Martin uses building floorplans to illustrate his point.
 Floorplans convey the type of building, the rooms, how they are connected and their function.
 If it does convey the building materials, it tends to be more subtle.
-When most people are looking to buy a home, they’re probably more concerned with the number of rooms, flow between rooms, bathrooms, etc. and not so much the gauge of the electrical wiring.
+When most people are looking to buy a home, they’re probably more concerned with the number of rooms, flow between rooms, number of bathrooms, etc. and not so much the gauge of the electrical wiring.

 Architectures should support feature behaviors not the technical details.
-Martin highlights the following:
+Martin highlights this with the following:
-* A good architecture allows major decisions to be deferred!
+* **A good architecture allows major decisions to be deferred!**
-* A good architecture maximizes the number of decisions NOT made.
+* **A good architecture maximizes the number of decisions NOT made.**

 How many times have you witnessed an architecture where the first decision was choosing the database vendor?

-Martin considers an external dependency, such as the database vendor, the decisions deferred or not made.
+Martin considers external dependencies, such as the database vendor, the decisions deferred or not made.
 The longer you delay a decision the more time and information you’ll have to make the correct decision.
 Use an architecture that allows you to delay those decisions.

 # Clean Architecture … Two Diagrams
 There are primarily two diagrams that convey Bob Martin’s Clean Architecture: